Why Are Living Networks So Smart?

 But there is something different about the signals that we humans use in our networks.
 It’s not just instinct at work.
 We are conscious of the signals we send and receive in our networks, and use a range of cognitive skills to aid us in making countless micro-decisions about which content is most interesting to us.

 Our social networks are, in fact, brilliantly designed to concentrate signals within groups of people.
 They do that by drawing upon a new kind of aggregated human processing power.
-On a typical day on Facebook, people contribute some 3 billion likes, comments, photos and other content to the network.
+Every 60 seconds on Facebook, people post some 510,000 comments.

 That’s a lot of signal feedback.

 All this feedback requires an expenditure of energy; little bleeps of condensed intelligence in the form of three billion micro-decisions over what is – and what isn’t – interesting.
-Facebook, Google, Twitter, and now LinkedIn have engineered a way to tap this amazing aggregated intelligence in realtime.
+Facebook, Twitter, and LinkedIn have engineered a way to tap this amazing aggregated intelligence in real-time.

 It is truly a remarkable engineering achievement – not just in software architecture, but social architecture as well.